evolutionsoftswiss/alpha-zero-learning/tic-tac-toe/README.md

 There is no possibility to play against the alpha zero trained model as human yet.

+For examples and hints about executing the main methods see the parent module [README.md](../README.md#running-the-tic-tac-toe-implementation)

 ### EvaluationMain.java
 With Tic Tac Toe as a special case, because the simplicity allows a full min max search, there are generated labels from the [supervised dl4j learning project](https://github.com/evolutionsoftswiss/dl4j).
 This evaluation is done after each iteration and shows also a learning progress.
 Alpha zero learns some same moves, but probably also find different correct moves.